semioverse/play/README.md

 The Oxel class extends JavaScript's built-in Map class thus preserving the insertion order of key-value pairs, where **keys and values can be of any type including other Oxel instances**.
 This creates a network of iterable sets of associations/relationships that are the key-value pairs of each Oxel.

+Oxels can be thought of as sets of directed associations (entries) between keys and values.
+Where keys and values tend to be references to other Oxels, this is the case recursively.
+Essentially Oxels are sets of associations between references to sets of associations.

 The Oxel class includes methods such as thread, weave, navigate, and swap, each functionally representing different components of meaning and facilitating the creation, navigation, and transformation of Oxel-graphs.

-**Constructor 🏗️:** It accepts four parameters `name`, `ruleEngine`, and `...args`.
-The `ruleEngine` is an optional async function that defaults to a function returning `true`. *(These parameters simply aid development and are not recommended when compared to the advantages of reference-weaving)*
+**Constructor 🏗️:** It accepts three parameters `identity`, `interpreter`, and `...args`. *(These parameters simply aid development and are not recommended when compared to the advantages of reference-weaving)*

-`name` is properties of the Oxel object, while `positions` is a Set object for storing references to the positions of this Oxel in other Oxels. `expressions` stores expressions about this Oxel. `ruleEngine` is a mechanism to verify each action made on the Oxel object.
+`positions` is a Set object for storing references to the positions of this Oxel in other Oxels. `expressions` stores expressions about this Oxel. `ruleEngine` is a mechanism to verify each action made on the Oxel object.

 ```javascript
 const player = new Oxel("scenes")